How to Turn Negative Amazon Reviews into an Asset

 By closely monitoring supplier-related issues and evolving customer preferences, you'll also find it easier to make smarter product and marketing decisions.

-Let's be honest - not all of your private-label product ideas are destined for best-seller status.
+Let's be honest - not all of your private label product ideas are destined for best-seller status.
 Likewise, not all Amazon Marketing Services campaigns will generate the ROI you hoped for.
-Once again, negative reviews can serve an important role when sequencing your countless business priorities.
+Once again, negative ratings can serve an important role when sequencing your countless business priorities.

 Here are just a few examples: